OS-EDA/Course/Chapter_00_Preparations/c00_preparations.md

 ```
  This will allow a linux computer to execute gui commands too.

+### Step 3

-3. get inside the docker and continue the normal workflow for the course
+Get inside the docker and continue the normal workflow for the course

 ```
 # allow docker client to connect to your xserver